Code-Institute-Submissions/adilkhr-my-ms2-project_AugResub/README.md

 ### Test Cases:

+* In regards to test cases and seeing if the project meeters the user stories, here is a screenshot of the game and how it is presented when loaded up on screen

 ### Fixed Bugs:

 * A major bug i was experiencing when creating my project was that i had found out that my game was not responsive for a lot of smaller screen devices such as the galaxy fold, so i then added some media queries to adjust the sizing issue of the card deck pannel for screens that had small widths

+* Another bug i was experiencing was when viewing the page through the python3 -mhttp.server comand in the terminal, the site was not showing as this is because i realised i had called the html file game.html, which i then changed it to index.html so that it views properly

 ### Supported screens and browsers: